UPDATED: Original Post on February 10, 2017

-I was curious to learn how a brand like Instant Pot would go about developing this kind of social influencer strategy, so I asked Colleen Pence.
-Colleen is a fellow Nogginer, friend, and as creator of San Antonio Mom Blogs, one of San Antonio’s most popular influencers.
-I wanted to get a closer understanding about how a brand like Instant Pot, or any other brand, might go about successfully pitching social media influencers.
+I was curious to learn how a brand like Instant Pot would go about developing this kind of social influencer strategy, so I reached out to some popular influencers that we work with to get a closer understanding about how a brand like Instant Pot, or any other brand, might go about successfully pitching social media influencers.

 First, research!
 Learn who the influencers are who you want to work with: who are they, what do they typically cover, what don’t they cover?
 How do they cover it?
 How does their strategy fit with yours?
 Start now.
 Set up a way to track influencers/bloggers to follow and you’ll be better prepared when you do have a project that would be a good fit for influencers (and you’ll be ahead of the game).